 “On September 9, 2015, the first high-end mechanical watch movement PT5000 successfully developed by Chongqing Watch Co., Ltd. and Hong Kong Precision Technology Co., Ltd. was launched.” –source

 Based on the excerpt above, it seems that it could be correct to call it the Chongqing caliber PT5000 or HK Precision Technology PT5000.
 The Shancheng watch with this movement also has Chong Qing on the dial, but that could also be because the company is located in Chong Qing, China.

-Researching this further, it appears that the engraved logo under the balance wheel on the PT500 belongs to HK Precision Technology, therefore, we’re sticking with calling it the HK Precision Technology caliber PT5000 for now.
+Researching this further, some PT5000 movements have a logo under the balance wheel which belongs to HK Precision Technology, therefore, we’re officially calling it the HK Precision Technology (or HKPT) caliber PT5000 for now.

-At the time of this caliber listing, replacement prices for the PT5000 were found online for $68.00 USD.
+At the time of this caliber listing, replacement prices for the PT5000 were found online in the range of $68.00 to $72.00 USD.

 PT5000 Macro Gallery:

 From the video: This movement was in a brand new watch, filmed immediately after opening the caseback.
 Unlike many movements we see, it did not have any fingerprints anywhere, but there were some small particles of dust.
 The reversers have some grease or something else on them, and as you can see at about 4:05 there is some excessive spinning action from the reversing wheels.
 There is also a smudge around the anti-shock block.
 Minimal screwdriver markings.
 Other than that, it is a very clean movement.
 There is a loud click to the mainspring barrel during winding, which you can heard towards the end of the video when Rodico is being used to rotate the oscillating weight.
 Did not want to believe the hype, but after casing this back up, the watch is reading 0 seconds per day loss/gain in dial up and dial down position.
 Seriously, will post videos on Instagram, so follow @calibercorner there.